Hayden1204/ClassiClient/readme.md

 # We need your help

-ClassiCube strives to replicate the original Minecraft Classic experience by **strictly adhering to [clean room](https://en.wikipedia.org/wiki/Clean_room_design) reverse engineering approach**.
+ClassiClient strives to replicate the original Minecraft Classic experience by **strictly adhering to [clean room](https://en.wikipedia.org/wiki/Clean_room_design) reverse engineering approach**.

 If you're interested in documenting or verifying the behaviour of the original Minecraft Classic, please get in contact on the [ClassiCube Discord](https://classicube.net/discord)